 The Nominating Committee is established under By-Law III of the Society’s Charter and Statutes.
 It is responsible for proposing slates of candidates for vacancies on Council and vacancies on its own membership.
 It operates under a Memorandum of Understanding with Council (below).

-The Committee in its work will seek to ensure that the slates of candidates put to the membership are balanced and reflect a broad range of mathematical specialisms, draw on all regions of the UK and have an appropriate gender balance.
+The Committee in its work will seek to ensure that the slates of candidates put to the membership are balanced and reflect a broad range of mathematical specialisms, draw on all regions of the UK, and which have an appropriate age, gender and diversity balance.
 The Committee itself does not manage the election process but it exists to propose a range of candidates to the membership.

 There are 8 members of Nominating Committee, six of whom are elected.
 One member is nominated by Council as its representative on the Committee, who is generally a sitting Member-at-Large on Council.
 The Chair is also appointed by Council.

 All members are therefore invited to suggest LMS members who can make valuable contributions to the work of Council or of the Nominating Committee.
-Suggestions can be sent to Professor John Toland the Chair of the Nominating Committee at firstname.lastname@example.org.
+Suggestions can be sent to Professor Tara Brendle, the Chair of the Nominating Committee, at firstname.lastname@example.org.
 There is no need to get the consent of the suggested person at this stage, as the Nominating Committee will approach those it wishes to put forward to seek agreement.
 Members who do make suggestions for election are asked to provide: